Last Updated on April 26, 2022 by Rational thinking

 - Latvians have a complete distrust towards politicians.
 They estimate the shadow economy is around 20% of GDP.
 This is in stark contrast to Norway where most people say they are “happy to pay taxes” (which I somehow suspect is not really true).

 - The trust between people is low, reflecting a society where it’s difficult to cooperate.
 As an example, in apartment buildings, it’s sometimes impossible to get anything done because of disagreements.

-The list may sound negative, but all in all I’m happy to live Latvia.
-But no doubt the Norwegians is a lot more rational than Latvians.
+The list may sound negative, but all in all, I’m happy to live in Latvia.
+But no doubt the Norwegians are a lot more rational than Latvians.
 Norwegians plan longer ahead and thus more wealthy.